Venezuela's Maduro to Trump: 'Why would you want a repeat of Vietnam?'

 What would Venezuelan leader Nicolás Maduro say to President Donald Trump if he had him in front of him?

-“You are making mistakes that will leave your hands covered in blood and you will leave the presidency stained with blood,” Maduro told Spanish journalist Jordi Évole in a combative interview published Sunday.
+“You are making mistakes that will leave your hands covered in blood and you will leave the presidency stained with blood,” Maduro told journalist Jordi Évole in a combative television interview Sunday on the show "Salvados" from Spain's laSexta network.
 “Why would you want a repeat of Vietnam?”

 Maduro’s remarks came after Trump said that "all options are on the table" when it comes to dealing with Venezuela’s political unrest, including U.S. military intervention.